 It’s a fact: people buy more music from cool-looking pages.
 And by “fact,” we mean “strongly supported theory.”
-First, check out some of the sites in our Gallery:
+First, check out some examples:

 You can change the color of all the text and links, the page itself and the background behind the page.
 Open the design panel by clicking the page design link located in the user menu dropdown: